Owning a pool is fun, but it comes with many responsibilities.

 - Pool Shock

 We get it; you don’t want to spend all your free time cleaning the pool.
 But if you schedule regular cleaning days, the process won’t get as overwhelming as cleaning once in a few months.
-The best practice is to perform regular manual cleaning over and above the chlorine to prevent microbial growth.
+Engaging in regular pool maintenance, including manual cleaning and proper chemical treatment like chlorine, is essential to prevent the growth of harmful microbes.

 1. Skim The Water

-Take a skimmer net and attach it to a long pole available at any store in the pool accessories section.
-This forms a basic net that you need to skim over the water’s surface.
+Attach a skimmer net to a long pole available at any store in the pool accessories section.
+This forms a basic net you need to skim over the water’s surface.
 Leaves, dried twigs, or insects cannot be cleaned from the regular filtration system, so this method takes care of larger debris.

 2. Clean The Pool Filter

 As we mentioned before, there are usually three filter systems for pools.
-Your cleaning technique will depend on the kind of filter installed in your pool.
-If you have a cartridge filter, you’ll need to remove the cartridge film and wash it till it’s clean.
+Your cleaning technique will depend on the filter installed in your pool.
+If you have a cartridge filter, you must remove the cartridge film and wash it until it’s clean.
 Over time the film may need replacement, but that’s not required for every cleaning session.

 3. Scrub The Pool Walls

-The pool wall collects dust, grime, and algae, so a quick brush along the walls will keep them clean.
-Attach the brush tool to the cleaning pole and work your way around the pool.
+You will need some simple pool equipment for this step!
+The pool wall collects dust, grime, and pool algae, so a quick brush along the walls will keep them clean.
+Attach the brush tool to the cleaning pole and work your way around the swimming pool.
 Make sure you cover all corners, including the ladder.

 4. Vacuum The Pool Floor

-The pool floor tends to get neglected because some DIY-ers don’t know how to reach the bottom without draining the water.
-Vacuuming is the easy way out and doesn’t require the elaborate process of draining and refilling the pool water.
+The swimming pool floor tends to get neglected because some DIY-ers don’t know how to reach the bottom without draining the water.
+Vacuuming is easy and doesn’t require the elaborate process of draining and refilling the pool water.

 Attach your vacuum hose to the pole and dip the head in the water.
 You’ll be filling the vacuum with water while keeping the other end of the hose open to allow the air to escape.
 Next, ask a friend to turn off the filter while the vacuum head remains submerged.
 Attach the hose to the skimmer and adaptor, then switch the pool filter setting to “waste removal”.